 How to look for records of...
-Secondary schools
+Historical education policy and administration: secondary schools

 How can I view the records covered in this guide?